Is psoriasis stopping you from living your life? Has it caused you to feel self-conscious of your skin?

-Psoriasis is a common inflammatory condition of the skin affecting about 2% of the population.
-It can appear at any age and it often comes and goes for reasons that aren’t well understood.
-Redness, scaling and thickening of the skin are common manifestations of psoriasis.
-Any part of the skin can be affected as well as the nails and, less commonly, joints.
+Psoriasis is a chronic, autoimmune, inflammatory skin condition that causes a rapid build-up of skin cells resulting in red, scaly patches that appear on the skin’s surface.
+It can sometimes be painful and itchy and tends to affect about 2% of the population.
+Psoriasis can appear at any age and often comes and goes for reasons that aren’t well understood.
+Any part of the skin can be affected by psoriasis such as the nails, genitals, and joints.

 Psoriasis causes fairly characteristic plaques that can be visually recognised by a dermatologist based on their appearance and distribution across the skin.

-If it affects the joints, a rheumatologist will often diagnose it instead.
-However, a dermatologist will often screen for joint symptoms too.
+If it affects the joints, a rheumatologist may often diagnose it, however, a dermatologist will often screen for joint symptoms too.

 In moderate or severe psoriasis, tablets (such as acitrenin or methotrexate) or injections (biological agents) may be indicated.
 Phototherapy using ultraviolet light is also often used.